phalcon/documentation/docs/db-layer.md

 The components under the `Phalcon\Db` namespace are the ones responsible for powering the  [Phalcon\Mvc\Model][mvc-model] class - the `Model` in MVC for the framework.
-It consists of an independent high-level abstraction layer for database systems completely written in C.
+It consists of an independent high-level abstraction layer for database systems.

 This component allows for a lower level of database manipulation than using traditional models.